 Hanuman Chalisa Facts

 Hanuman Chalisa is a devotional hymn in Awadhi language (a language similar to Hindi and whose origin is from Sanskrit) addressed to Sri Hanuman.
 It was composed by Goswami Tulsidas in praise of Lord Hanuman.
-Hanuman Chalisa lyrics shows how the legendary figure surpasses everyone.
+Hanuman Chalisa shows how the legendary figure surpasses everyone.
 The qualities of Hanuman – his strength, courage, wisdom, celibacy, devotion to Rama and the many names by which he was known – are detailed in the Hanuman Chalisa.
 It is one of the most famous and powerful hymns in Hindu Dharma.
-Thus, here are some Amazing Facts which shows how powerful is Hanuman Chalisa.
+Thus, here are some Amazing Hanuman Chalisa Facts which show how powerful is this beautiful stotram.

 1. Composer of Hanuman Chalisa